|

 variety of pastries and cold meats such as sliced ham.
 In the USA a

-continental breakfast is coffee and donuts!
+continental breakfast is coffee and donuts/pastries!

 |